JR314/supplement-repository/README.md

-tcp_management.py: It responsible for recording and managing all connections among the .cap file tcp_connection.py: It responsible for managing the information of each single connection packet_struct.py: It includes all the classes for supporting the oriented-programming extracting the .cap files (the packet_struct.py file provided through the brightspace, and the professor allowed us to import and directly use it)
+tcp_management.py: It responsible for recording and managing all connections among the .cap file tcp_connection.py: It responsible for managing the information of each single connection packet_struct.py: It includes all the classes for supporting the oriented-programming extracting the .cap files

 Input
 A .cap file (e.g., sample-capture-file.cap) that includes packet data from multiple TCP connections.